aastikta28/Email-Classification-using-different-classifiers/README.md

 # Machine-Learning
-This repository includes Machine Learning codes.
+This repository includes mini codes on Machine Learning.